-We recognize all share-based payments to Directors and employees, including grants of stock options and RSUs, in the statement of operations based on their grant-date fair values.
+We recognize all share-based payments to Directors and employees, including grants of stock options and RSUs, in the statements of income based on their grant-date fair values.
 We record compensation expense over the vesting period of the stock options and RSUs based on the fair value of the stock options and RSUs on the date of grant.

-Comprehensive Income (Loss)
+Comprehensive Income

-Comprehensive income (loss) includes all changes in shareholders' equity except those resulting from investments by, and distributions to, shareholders.
-Accordingly, our comprehensive income (loss) includes net income and foreign currency adjustments that arise from the translation of the financial statements of our foreign subsidiaries.
+Comprehensive income includes all changes in shareholders' equity except those resulting from investments by, and distributions to, shareholders.
+Accordingly, our comprehensive income includes net income and foreign currency adjustments that arise from the translation of the financial statements of our foreign subsidiaries.